 How Mouth Tape Works

-Sleep mouth tape, often called mouth taping or sleep tape, works by supporting a gentle lip seal during sleep.
-This encourages nasal breathing instead of mouth breathing, helping breathing feel calmer and reducing dry mouth linked to open mouth sleep.
+Sleep mouth tape, sometimes called mouth taping, sleep tape, or lip tape for sleeping, works by supporting a gentle external lip seal during sleep.
+When your nose is clear, that closed-mouth support can encourage nasal breathing and may help reduce dry mouth linked to open-mouth sleep.

 1